somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-10-04-what-are-the-key-benefits-of-using-tiktok-bots-for-growth.md

 ### POST ONLY ###
 post:
   title: "What Are the Key Benefits of Using TikTok Bots for Growth?"
-  excerpt: "Discover the key benefits of using TikTok bots to automate your growth strategy and maximize your account's potential with increased followers, likes, and views."
+  description: "Discover the key benefits of using TikTok bots to automate your growth strategy and maximize your account's potential with increased followers, likes, and views."
-  author: alex
+  author: christina-hill
   id: 1728118454
   tags: ["TikTok bots","social media automation","growth strategy","Somiibo TikTok Bot"]
   categories: ["Social Media Marketing","Digital Marketing","Influencer Marketing"]